Governor Brown's letter to the Legislature, continued:

 Opponents of physician assisted suicide attempted to gather signatures to place a referendum on the 2016-NOV ballot.
 If passed, it would have repealed the PAS law.
 On 2016-JAN-04, they announced that they had failed to obtain a sufficient number of signatures to implement the referendum.
 5

 The law is set up to automatically expire ten years after it becomes effective.
-In the year 2026 or so, if the law turns out to have no significant negative unintended consequences, it can be simply be resurrected by the Legislation and passed once more into law.
+In early 2026, if the law turns out to have no significant negative unintended consequences, it can be simply be revisited by the Legislation and passed once more into law.

 2015-DEC-10: Compassion & Choices launches California education campaign: